The Old Curiosity Shop

 Drawn to the bustling life of Ballarat, with its high demand for workers to cater to the goldfield populace, James pursued his profession.
 He quickly set up his business specialising in chimneys and built his home shortly after settling in the town.
 His two-room cottage was a common sight in the area, standing out only due to James vibrant multicoloured brick chimneys.

 James Warwick soon started a collection that gradually turned into an obsession.
 He gathered various items such as broken glass bottles, pieces of china, old dolls (parts or whole), glazed tiles, shells, teapots, crockery, jars, lids, crocks, cups, and other miscellaneous art objects.
 He used these to adorn his cottage, leaving no corner untouched.
 He decorated the walls, paths, and fences with equal enthusiasm.
-He encouraged the influx of materials by rewarding children with pennies and sweets for a broken doll or piece if china, which would then be adhered to the fence using James unique mortar mix made from crushed shells.
+He encouraged the influx of materials by rewarding children with pennies and sweets for a broken doll or piece if china, which would then be adhered to the fence using James unique mortar mix.

 In 1897, Warwick’s cottage, known as the “Old Curiosity House”, was opened to the public.
 People came from all over to marvel at the wonders within and an admission fee of 3d. was charged for the experience.